amygreene/WordPress/wp-content/plugins/featured-articles-lite/readme.txt

 While Lite version of FeaturedArticles provides all the neccessary tools for creating very nice slideshows, PRO version of this same plugin comes in addition with:

-* 6 more themes (2 of them responsive) developed by our developers team (9 in total, 5 video enabled by default in PRO version);
+* more slider themes, all video enabled and responsive;
-* **video enabled** custom slides for **YouTube and Vimeo** that can replace the image with a video ( [See examples here](http://www.codeflavors.com/featured-articles-pro/examples/ "FeaturedArticles PRO examples") );
+* **video enabled** custom slides for **YouTube and Vimeo** that can embed videos in your WordPress sliders;
-* custom written slides that can be created using the visual editor;
+* custom slides that can be created using the visual editor;
-* slideshows can display custom post types if your WordPress blog has them;
+* sliders can be created from any post type registered on your WordPress website;
 * for posts and custom post types, selection of posts by taxonomies;
-* mixing of posts, custom posts, pages and custom slides into the same slideshow;
+* mixing of posts, custom posts, pages and custom slides into the same slider;
 * visual color scheme editor that allows you to blend-in slideshows into your overall blog design without having to write a single line of CSS;
-* priority support and debugging for 3'rd party plugins and themes conflicts.
+* priority support and debugging for 3'rd party plugins and themes conflicts;
+* cached sliders for faster page loading time;
+* possibility to attach videos to any slide (post, custom post, page or custom slide);
+* possibility to import video title, description and image as slide title, content and slide image or featured image;
+* dynamic slider areas management that allow slider publishing in your WordPress website by simple drag and drop;
+* sliders created from WordPress Gallery images;
+* and more...

 **Important links:**

-* [Documentation](http://www.codeflavors.com/documentation/ "FeaturedArticles for WordPress documentation") on plugin usage and slideshow theme structure;
+* [Documentation](http://www.codeflavors.com/documents/featured-articles-pro-3/ "Featured Articles for WordPress documentation") on plugin usage and slideshow theme structure;
-* [Forums](http://www.codeflavors.com/codeflavors-forums/ "CodeFlavors Community Forums") (while we try to keep up with the forums here, please post any requests on our forums for a faster response);
+* [Forums](http://www.codeflavors.com/codeflavors-forums/forum/featured-articles-3-0/ "CodeFlavors Community Forums") (while we try to keep up with the forums here, please post any requests on our forums for a faster response);
 * [FeaturedArticles homepage](http://www.codeflavors.com/featured-articles-pro/ "FeaturedArticles for WordPress")
 * [CodeFlavors News](http://www.codeflavors.com/news/ "CodeFlavors news on FeaturesArticles for WordPress plugin") - [CodeFlavors](http://www.codeflavors.com/ "CodeFlavors - devoted to WordPress") is our new home.